 “What do you do when someone comes across one?”

 “Call in the bomb people and they get rid of it.”

-After two days in Vientiane I figured I’d had a fairly decent look around the place and was keen to hit the road and go bush; bush being Veng Vien and Luang Prabang.
+After two days in Vientiane I figured I’d had a fairly decent look around the place and was keen to hit the road and go bush.
+Bush being Veng Vieng and Luang Prabang.
 There’s probably a lot more to see in, and around, Vientiane but the cost of a lengthy stay there could become more than I planned for.
 Some observations from my limited time there:

-- At this time of year (January) the weather is probably at its best in terms of heat and humidity.
+- In January the weather is probably at its best in terms of low levels of heat and humidity.
 The mornings are dry and cool and, if one was to rise early enough, sometimes long sleeves wouldn’t be out of place.
 For this reason, more than any other, it is also the peak of the tourist season.
 As I’ve already mentioned, river front road was packed with people and cars every evening.

 - The Lao people seem to be fairly laid back and are, from what I saw, always polite.
 In stature, and physical appearance, they look exactly like people over in Isarn.

-- Lao language is Isarn; the same.
-And most, in Vientiane, speak Thai to a reasonable level.
+- Lao language is very similar to Isarn language and most, in Vientiane, speak Thai to a reasonable level.
 My Thai isn’t great but I had very few problems communicating with the locals there.

-- Lao food is Isarn; the same.
+- Lao food is the same as Isarn food.
 Road side barbecue, larb and som tam, it’s exactly the same.
 If you want Thai food then that’s an entirely different matter.
 They have the basic stuff like noodles, fried rice and red and green curries but don’t try ordering plaa ning manaow (steamed lemon fish).